CSB5/OPERA-MS/README.md

 - **CONTIG_ID** : contig identifier, typically `opera_contig_X`.
 Contigs from species where OPERA-MS detects multiple genomes are named `strainY_opera_contig_X` to record this information, where `Y` indicates the strain ID
 - **LENGTH** : contig length
 - **ARRIVAL_RATE** : median short-read arrival rate for the contig
-- **SPECIES** : putative species to which the assembled contig belong to
+- **SPECIES** : closest reference species in the OPERA-MS database for the assembled contig
-- **NB_STRAIN** : number of strains detected for the species
+- **NB_STRAIN** : number of strain genomes in the metagenome that were detected by OPERA-MS for this species
 - **REFERENCE_GENOME** : path to the closest reference genome present in the OPERA-MS database

 Finally, strain level scaffold assemblies can be found in the following files: **OUT_DIR/intermediate_files/strain_analysis/\*/\*/scaffoldSeq.fasta**.

 # Dependencies

 The only true dependency is `cpanm`, which is used to automatically install Perl modules.
-All other required software comes either pre-compiled with OPERA-MS or is build during the installation process.
+All other required software comes either pre-compiled with OPERA-MS or is built during the installation process.
 Binaries are placed inside the __utils__
 folder:

 1) [MEGAHIT](https://github.com/voutcn/megahit) - (tested with version 1.0.4-beta)